The Most Important Role Of Pigments In Photosynthesis Is To

 The Process of Light Absorption

 The process of light absorption by pigments is a quantum mechanical phenomenon.
-When a photon of light strikes a pigment molecule, if the energy of the photon matches the energy required to excite an electron in the pigment molecule to a higher energy level, the photon is absorbed.
+In real terms, when a photon of light strikes a pigment molecule, if the energy of the photon matches the energy required to excite an electron in the pigment molecule to a higher energy level, the photon is absorbed.
 The electron jumps to a higher energy level, and the pigment molecule is said to be in an excited state.
-This excited state is unstable, and the electron will quickly return to its original energy level, releasing the absorbed energy in the process.
+This excited state is unstable, and the electron will quickly return to its original energy level, releasing the absorbed energy in the process Not complicated — just consistent.
+Nothing fancy..

 Fate of Absorbed Light Energy